Artificial Intelligence. Marketing Team. August 20, 2025.

 Process Transformation

-Process transformation restructures post-event workflows around signal prioritization.
-Process transformation trains sales teams to recognize and respond to different signal types.
-Process transformation creates follow-up sequences.
+Process Transformation restructures post-event workflows around signal prioritization.
+Process Transformation trains sales teams to recognize and respond to different signal types.
+Process Transformation creates follow-up sequences.
 Follow-up sequences match the intensity of captured intent.
 Follow-up sequences match the specificity of captured intent.

 The Competitive Imperative